top of page

 Ultra-low power consumption

-Devices can operate for 5–10 years on a single battery
+Devices can operate 5–10 years on a single battery - ideal for remote monitoring

 Low operating cost